Updated Mar 04, 2021 | Published Aug 24, 2020 • 13 min read

 What Credit Scores Do I Need to Qualify for the AAdvantage Executive World Elite Mastercard?

-To qualify for excellent credit, your credit scores would need to be within the ranges of 800–850 for FICO and 750–850 for VantageScore.
+To qualify for good credit, your credit scores would usually need to be at least 670 for FICO or 700 for VantageScore.

-But don’t count yourself out if your scores aren’t exactly in those ranges.
+But don’t count yourself out if your scores aren’t exactly there.
 Credit card companies take more into account than just your scores when determining your creditworthiness.
 Credit card issuers will check out things like income and source of income when determining if you should be approved or not.

 So even if you have lower credit scores, you could still be approved.
 However, that means if you have higher credit scores, you could be denied for those same reasons.
 In the end it comes down to Citi’s discretion.